 St Kilda Beach in St Kilda is Melbourne's most famous beach.
 It's a buzzing hive of activity and home to a weekly market, the iconic pier and heated sea baths.

-There are many great bike riding routes you can follow in Melbourne travelling into the city, and following the safe separated paths and along rivers and creeks that flow down towards the bay.
+There are so many great bike riding routes you can follow in Melbourne travelling into the city and following the safe separated paths and along waterways.

 Discover a wide variety of fresh, quality produce & specialty shopping.
 Melbourne's iconic Market, Queen Victoria Market has been operating since 1878.

-Melbourne Museum opened in 2000 is a natural and cultural history museum with many outstanding displays.
-It is located in the Carlton Gardens adjacent to the Royal Exhibition Building.
+Melbourne Museum is a natural and cultural history museum wit outstanding displays in the Carlton Gardens next to the Royal Exhibition Building.

 Melbourne has one UNESCO World Heritage building, with its stunning dome in the Carlton Gardens.
-Opened in 1880 for the great 19th Century world exhibition era it housed Australia's first parliament.
+Opened in 1880 for the world exhibition.

-The state library of Victoria in the city was established in 1854 as the Melbourne Public Library, making it Australia's oldest public library and one of the first free libraries in the world.
+The state library of Victoria in the city was established in 1854 as the Melbourne Public Library, making it Australia's oldest public library.

-The “Tan” is a hugely popular gravel walk/running route looping around Melbourne's Royal Botanic Gardens and Kings Domain.
-It is 3.827km long with distance markers every 250m.
+The “Tan” is a popular gravel walk/running route looping around Melbourne's Royal Botanic Gardens.
+It is 3.827km long with 250m distance markers.

-A former jail and current museum on Russell Street in a bluestone building and courtyard where dangerous criminals were held alongside petty offenders, the homeless and the mentally ill.
+A former jail and current museum on Russell Street in a bluestone building where dangerous criminals and petty offenders were held.

-The meeting place of the Parliament of Victoria located on Spring Street on the edge of the Hoddle Grid, the grand colonnaded front dominates the vista up Bourke Street.
+The meeting place of the Parliament of Victoria located on Spring Street with the grand colonnaded front that dominates the vista up Bourke Street.